OfficeDev/office-js-docs-pr/Contributing.md

 As a community member, you must sign the Contribution License Agreement (CLA) before you can contribute large submissions to a project.
 You only need to complete and submit the documentation once.
 Carefully review the document.
 You may be required to have your employer sign the document.

 Signing the CLA does not grant you rights to commit to the main repository, but it does mean that the Office Developer and Office Developer Content Publishing teams will be able to review and approve your contributions.
-You will be credited for your submissions.
+You are credited for your submissions.

 Pull requests are typically reviewed within 10 business days.